Criminal Justice (CJ)

 For class offerings for a specific term, refer to the Schedule of Classes

 CJ 473.
-Legal Issues in Police Administration3 Units
+Law and Police Administration3 Units

 Term Typically Offered: Fall, Spring